Frequently Asked Questions

 How is class behavior managed?

-In Elementary Academics students are guided through appropriate classroom behavior using the three Rs:
+Elementary and Middle School Academics students are guided through appropriate classroom behavior using the three Rs:

-• Respect – Show respect to your teacher, staff, classmates and the property of the church and others.
+• Be Respectful– Show respect and kindness to your teachers, staff, classmates and the property of the church.

 If a student has a behavioral issue during class, the behavior will be immediately addressed by the teacher, and parents will be notified.
 If the behavior continues, parents may need to attend class with their student until the behavior stops.
 In the rare instance that a violation of our school policies continues, the student may be dismissed from class.